24 Hours of Le Mans: Accidents

 Gartner's fatal accident remained the most recent death in the race until Allan Simonsen's crash in 2013.
 However, there was one fatality during a practice session in 1997 (Sebastien Enjolras).

 In 1999, the Mercedes-Benz CLRs suffered from aerodynamic instability leading to cars getting airborne and flipping backwards, no less than three times.
 After initially happening on Thursday to the #4 car, Mercedes rebuilt the chassis on Friday and claimed to have solved the problem, only for it to occur again at warmup on Saturday.
 Mark Webber was the unlucky driver whose car flipped on both occasions.
 The last and most damaging accident occurred during the race itself when Peter Dumbreck's CLR #5 became airborne, flying over the safety fencing and landing in the woods several metres away.
 No drivers were severely hurt in any of the three accidents.
 However, Mercedes-Benz withdrew its remaining entry and ended its entire sportscar programme to focus on F1 and the upcoming new DTM.

 In 2011, two horrific accidents occurred to two of the three factory Audis in the LMP1 class.
 Near the end of the first hour, the No. 3 car driven by Allan McNish collided with one of the Ferrari GT cars, resulting in McNish's car smashing into the tyre wall and being thrown into the air at the Dunlop chicanes, resulting in pieces of bodywork flying over and nearly hitting many photographers on the other side of the barrier.
 In the eleventh hour of the race, another accident occurred to the No. 1 car driven by Mike Rockenfeller when he had contact with another Ferrari GT car.
 In the runup to Indianapolis corner, Rockenfeller's Audi was sent into the outside barrier at over 170 mph.
 Only the main cockpit safety cell of the car remained, along with major damage being done to the barriers that needed to be repaired before the race was resumed.
 Audi had switched to a closed-cockpit car starting in 2011, a decision credited for the fact that neither driver was injured.
 The 2014 regulations required all cars to be closed-cockpit due to the 2011 accident.

 In 2012, Anthony Davidson, driving for the returning Toyota team in a Toyota TS030 Hybrid, collided with a Ferrari 458 GT2 of Piergiuseppe Perazzini, and became airborne before crashing into the tyre barrier of the Mulsanne Corner at high speed.
 The Ferrari also ended up in the barrier, flipping and coming to a halt on its roof.
 Davidson suffered broken vertebrae.

-In 2013, Dane Allan Simonsen died after crashing into the barriers at Tertre Rouge.
+In 2013, Allan Simonsen died after crashing into the barriers at Tertre Rouge.
 When the car collided with the guard rail, a mature tree had been touching the barrier, thereby preventing the guard rail from performing its safety function.